History of education in the United States: Colonial colleges

-Yale College was founded by Puritans in 1701, and in 1716 was relocated to New Haven, Connecticut.
+Yale College was founded by Puritans in 1701.
 The conservative Puritan ministers of Connecticut had grown dissatisfied with the more liberal theology of Harvard, and wanted their own school to train orthodox ministers.
-However president Thomas Clap (1740–1766) strengthened the curriculum in the natural sciences and made Yale a stronghold of revivalist New Light theology.
+However president Thomas Clap strengthened the curriculum in the natural sciences and made Yale a stronghold of revivalist New Light theology.

 New Side Presbyterians in 1747 set up the College of New Jersey, in the town of Princeton; much later it was renamed as Princeton University.
 Baptists established Rhode Island College in 1764, and in 1804 it was renamed Brown University in honor of a benefactor.
 Brown was especially liberal in welcoming young men from other denominations.

 In New York City, the Anglicans set up Kings College in 1746, with its president Samuel Johnson the only teacher.
 It closed during the American Revolution, and reopened in 1784 as an independent institution under the name of Columbia College; it is now Columbia University.

 The Academy of Philadelphia was created in 1749 by Benjamin Franklin and other civic minded leaders in Philadelphia.
 Unlike colleges in other cities, it was not oriented toward the training of ministers.
 It founded the first medical school in America in 1765, therefore becoming America's first university.
 The Pennsylvania state legislature conferred a new corporate charter upon the College of Philadelphia and renamed it the University of Pennsylvania in 1791.

 The Dutch Reformed Church in 1766 set up Queens College in New Jersey, which later became known as Rutgers University and gained state support.
 Dartmouth College, chartered in 1769 as a school for Native Americans, relocated to its present site in Hanover, New Hampshire, in 1770.